MolBIFFM/diana/README.md

     }
 ]
 ```
-The base of the logarithm that measured measurements are reported as.
-By
+The base of the logarithm that measurements are reported as.
+By default, ratios
-default, ratios are assumed and no conversion is performed, corresponding to
+are assumed and no conversion is performed, corresponding to `null`.
+Available
-`null`.
-Available settings are `null`, `2` and `10`.
+settings are `null`, `2` and `10`.

 ---